cbednarski/lovm/README.md

 ## Questions

-> How do I clone a snapshot?

-You can clone a snapshot by adding `:` and the snapshot name to the clone source.
-For example:

-    lovm clone /path/to/vm:snapshot-name

 > How do I ssh to my box?

 `lovm ssh` calls `ssh` with the IP address returned by `lovm ip`, but will pass